Passwords, Protection and Security

 If you want to remove any animation after a successful password entry, just add the line:

 If you want to start a different animation, add these lines (example for DNA animation):

 Master E2B Main Menu password (alternative)

 Note: Passwords are read from scan codes generated by the keyboard.
-You must set the correct keyboard translation file for your particular keyboard's language in the \_ISO\MyE2B.cfg file. e.g. easy2boot becomes easz2boot on a German or QWERTZ keyboard unless you set the appropriate keyboard conversion script in \_ISO\MyE2B.cfg (e.g. set KBD=KBD_GERMAN.g4b). if you prompt for a master password you will need to call the keyboard file first before you request a password (use if not "%KBD%"=="" call /%grub%/%KBD% %redirp%).
+You must set the correct keyboard translation file for your particular keyboard's language in the \_ISO\MyE2B.cfg file. e.g. easy2boot becomes easz2boot on a German or QWERTZ keyboard unless you set the appropriate keyboard conversion script in \_ISO\MyE2B.cfg (e.g. set KBD=KBD_GERMAN.g4b). @ will become " on a UK keyboard.If you prompt for a master password in the MyE2B.cfg file, you will need to call the keyboard file after setting the KBD variable but before you request a password, use:set KBD=KBD_QWERTY_UK.g4b

 MD5-encrypt the password

-A utility to encrypt an ordinary string into an MD5-encrypted string (md5crypt.exe) is included in the \_ISO\docs\E2B Utilities\MD5 folder.
+A Windows utility to encrypt an ordinary string into an MD5-encrypted string (md5crypt.exe) is included in the \_ISO\docs\E2B Utilities\MD5 folder.

 Payload password (pwd and menupwd)

 Add a pwd suffix to the file extension

 Note: if pwd and menupwd are both not set, then there will be no password prompt.